-Justin, Leslie, Erica and I run into roadblocks everyday that although seemingly minor and annoying can in reality turn your day upside down for absolutely no reason.
+My team and I run into roadblocks every day that, although seemingly minor and annoying, can, in reality, turn your day upside down for absolutely no reason.
 In this ongoing series, that we’re creatively calling: “Thanks Tips”, we’re going to share little gems, tricks and “hacks” we’ve come up with that may not save the day but will definitely reduce the amount of swearing going on around your office.

 Facebook won’t update the post thumbnail

 One word for this: annoying.
 The fix?
 Easy.

 You can (and should) of course be defining your Open Graph metadata in each of the main elements of your content so it’s properly formatted at all times when shared.
 Naturally, Facebook will try to figure it out but that’s the tiny tot talent time approach.
 We’re all grown up so we do the right things.

 - You edit your post and you’re in the final stages of testing for either it’s release or scheduling.
 You go to Facebook, drop in your fancy link to test and it looks good.
 The title, description and thumbnail image all look perfect.